 Hosted by: Kevin Thomas, MD, Assistant Dean for Underrepresented Faculty Development

 Who Should attend?
-Black male faculty, trainees and students in the Schools of Medicine and Nursing.
+Any faculty member, trainee, or student in the Schools of Medicine and Nursing, of any race or gender, who supports the objective of BMIM are invited to attend.
+Black males in these roles are strongly encouraged to attend.
 This includes trainees and students across the continuum including medical, physical therapy, PA, MBS and residents, fellows, and post-doctoral candidates.

 Questions?
 Email firstname.lastname@example.org